leonvanbokhorst/master-lonn-iracing-s1-2026/tools/README_MENTAL_REHEARSAL.md

   Recommended: 2-5 minutes
 Duration (minutes): 3

-What corrections did you mentally rehearsed?
+What corrections did you mentally rehearse?
   Examples:
     - 'Earlier braking in T1, smoother turn-in'
     - 'Higher apex speed in T3 with better line'